- Spaghetti Squash

 1. Preheat the oven to 180°C (350°F) Gas 4

 2. Peel the squash with a sharp vegetable peeler or sharp knife.
 Remove seeds and pulp and cut into wedges

 3. Put the squash into a roasting tin and pour over the olive oil.
 Stir to cover and add sprigs of rosemary

-Notes: To help cut a squash, particularly a Crown Prince which has a tough skin, place a damp tea towel underneath to stop it slipping and watch your fingers.
+Notes: To help cut a squash, particularly a Crown Prince which has a tough skin, place a damp tea towel underneath your chopping board to stop it slipping and watch your fingers.

 Try adding goats cheese or feta and put back in the oven for five minutes until melted.

-Pumpkin puree can be used in many recipes; pumpkin break, pumpkin pie, pumpkin dip or pumpkin muffins.
+Pumpkin puree can be used in many recipes; pumpkin bread, pumpkin pie, pumpkin dip or pumpkin muffins.
 Makes 450g.

 2 small or 1 large pumpkin (smaller pumpkins often have better flavour)